Last Updated on

 As for the best protein powder, research is mixed, but some studies do show that Whey may be superior of the other variants (soy, hemp, casein) for building muscle ([1.
 Hartman JW, Tang JE, Wilkinson SB, et al. Consumption of fat-free fluid milk after resistance exercise promotes greater lean mass accretion than does consumption of soy or carbohydrate in young, novice, male weightlifters.
 Am J Clin Nutr.
 Aug 2007;86(2):373-381. ]).

-Take this with a grain of salt, however, as there are no good studies yet that directly compare whey, casein, soy, and hemp proteins.
+Take this with a grain of salt, however, as there are no good studies yet that directly compare whey, casein, soy, and hemp proteins Download what you did today.

 The bottom line is that as LONG as you have enough protein in your diet, extra protein won’t help you.
 If you are trying to build muscle and lifting a lot of weights and you can’t easy get enough protein from your regular food OR you are cutting weight and trying to preserve as much as possible while you are on a calorie deficit, there’s evidence that increasing your protein uptake may help you a) preserve more muscle on a calorie deficit.